-- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, brother-in-law, sister-in-law, son-in-law or daughter-in-law of the employee or employee's spouse. - (4) The employer acknowledges that employees may have relationships outside of those specified in sub-clause (b)(iii) and (b)(iv) and therefore would consider an application for family violence leave in those circumstances.
-The amount of any family violence leave would be at the discretion of the employer. - (c) Amount of Family Violence Leave - (i) Family violence leave is paid leave of up to 10 days per personal leave year as specified in Part VIII, Clause 3(c) (non-cumulative) and is available to an employee who is experiencing family violence.
-This leave may be taken in hours. - (ii) A Head of Agency (or authorised person) may approve paid family violence leave in addition to the family violence leave entitlement prescribed in this sub-clause. - (d) Payment of Family Violence Leave
+(A) have a relationship as a couple; and

+- (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, brother-in-law, sister-in-law, son-in-law or daughter-in-law of the employee or employee's spouse. - (3) The employer acknowledges that employees may have relationships outside of those specified in sub-clause (b)(iii) and (b)(iv) and therefore would consider an application for family violence leave in those circumstances.
+The amount of any family violence leave would be at the discretion of the employer.

+(c) Aboriginal Family Relationships